TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 *   Customize and enhance the Barnes &.
 Noble Websites and advertising;

-*   Make communications necessary to notify you regarding security, privacy, and administrative issues;
+*   Make communications necessary to notify you regarding security, privacy, and administrative issues. and

 *   Manage our business.